NataliaKraszewska/Methylseq-Workflow/README.md

 ```
 ## Configuration

-Before running the pipeline, change the paths to the directories in the right place in the file Snakefile.
+Before running workflows, change the paths to the directories in the right place in the Snakefile.

 For example: